MTL667/ticketdesk/README.md

 4. Add the token and List ID to your `.env` file
 5. Create a custom field for email tracking:
    - Go to your ClickUp List settings
    - Add a custom field with type "Email" or "Text"
+   - Name it "Contact Email" (or similar)
    - Note the field ID (default: `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4`)
-   - If you use a different field ID, update `EMAIL_FIELD_ID` in:
+   - If you use a different field ID, update `EMAIL_FIELD_ID` in `lib/clickup.ts`
-     - `lib/clickup.ts` (filterTasksByEmail function)
-     - `app/api/tickets/route.ts` (POST endpoint)
+6. Create a ClickUp Form:
+   - Go to your ClickUp List
+   - Click on "Forms" in the menu
+   - Create a new form with the necessary fields (including "Contact Email")
+   - Publish the form and copy the public URL
+   - Add this URL to `NEXT_PUBLIC_CLICKUP_FORM_URL` in your environment variables

 ### 5. Run Development Server